Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_for_users.md

 * 1. How to submit an Islandora Webform

-* An authenticated user will see in a link that will launch a webform, when s/he is in an Islandora collection for which an IW webform has been enabled and is viewing an object of the type for which a webform has been designed.
+* when a visitor to the Islandora site views an object whose properties matche the properties set by a webform , she will see a link to that webform if the visitor's user role permits access to the webform.
+* The person who set up the webform may have set it up s only authenticated users will have access to it.

 [image]

-* To submit a new webform:
+* To use the webform:
-  * Click on the link to submit a caption.
-A form box will open.
+  * Click on the link to the webform and a webform box will open for you to fill in.

 [image]

 *
-  * Fill in the fields with your submission text.
+  * Fill in the fields in accordance with the on-screen instructions.
   * When finished, click "Submit".
-You can then “View”, “Edit” or “Delete” you submission on the “Submissions” page.
-* To edit a previously submitted caption:
+* To edit a previously submitted webform:
-  * Go to the object you submitted a caption on.
+  * Go to the object you submitted a webform on.
   * Click the "Submissions" link.
+  * You can then “View”, “Edit” or “Delete” your submission on the “Submissions” page.

 [image]

-* You cannot edit a previously submitted caption if you see the link “Re-ingest’ (in red font) because that means it has already been approved and ingested into Islandora.
-Ingested ones cannot be changed.
-If you decide to edit it anyway, a new Islandora submission object will be created and the original one will remain as well; there is no way you can delete it.
   * Find your submission, which is probably the last one added to the list.
 If it has not yet been ingested, you can safely edit it.
   * Click "Edit".
     * Make your changes.
   * Click “Save”.
+* PLEASE NOTE that you cannot edit a webform that has already been submitted if you see the link “Re-ingest’ (in red font) because that means it has already been approved and ingested into Islandora.
+Ingested ones cannot be changed.
+If you decide to edit it anyway, a new Islandora submission object will be created and the original one will remain as well; there is no way you can delete it.

 ***